Content on this page was generated by AI and has not been manually reviewed.

 Streaming and geo-blocking: which countries work best for India-based viewers

 If your goal is to access content libraries from abroad, you’ll want to think about which country libraries you’re chasing and how reliably you can unlock them.
 Some libraries are aggressive about blocking VPNs. others are more lenient if the VPN uses obfuscated servers or has dedicated streaming support.
-Free online vpn for microsoft edge
+Vpn to access blocked sites for free 2026

 • United States U.S.: The largest streaming catalogs due to major platforms like Netflix, Hulu, Disney+, and Prime Video.
 A reliable U.S. server is often the first call for Indian viewers who want broader Western content.